arshnoork-101/Task-Manager/README.md

 - Clear all tasks
 - View a live task counter in the navigation bar

+> **Note:** This project is still in progress.
+The current version is not final; it has been made public to gather feedback and improve it.

 ## 🧰 Technologies Used:

 - **Frontend**: ReactJS, HTML, CSS, JavaScript